ibm-cloud-docs/vmwaresolutions/archiref/hcx-archi/hcx-archi-target.md

 | Type      | Separate virtual machines |
 | Members   | NSX Edge 1 |
 |           | NSX Edge 2 |
+{: caption="Table 2.
+NSX Edge anti-affinity rules" caption-side="bottom"}

-In addition to the NSX Edge appliances deployed within the {{site.data.keyword.cloud_notm}}, the HCX Manager virtual appliance is deployed if the VMware HCX on {{site.data.keyword.cloud_notm}} service is ordered.
+In addition to the NSX Edge appliances deployed within the {{site.data.keyword.cloud_notm}}, the HCX Manager virtual appliance is deployed if the VMware HCX service is ordered.
 After the deployment of this appliance, the NSX Edge is enabled to use load balancing and is configured with application profiles that use a certificate for inbound connection from the source.
 The NSX Edge is also configured with load-balancing pools to point to the HCX Manager, vCenter, and PSC appliances.
 Additionally, a virtual server is created with a virtual IP address (VIP) on the public interface with rules that connect the pools with VIP.
 A sample of the virtual server configuration and pool configuration on the NSX Edge is shown in the following tables.

-Table 3.
-VIP configuration for NSX Edge - Virtual Servers
+The following table shows virtual servers information.

 | Field     | Value         |
 |-----------|---------------|